-UPDATE: I had a few questions so I wanted to add some additional information!
+UPDATE: I received a few questions so I wanted to add some additional information and tips from readers!

 - What does the alum do?
 I have no idea how it actually works, but the alum keeps the end of the hydrangea stem open so it will take in as much water as possible.
-Sometimes when hydrangeas are cut, a sticky liquid comes out which blocks the water.
-Alum eliminates this so the stem stays open.
+Sometimes when hydrangeas are cut, a sticky substance comes out which blocks the water.
+Alum eliminates this, so the stem stays open.

 - Will this method work on other flowers?
 Generally speaking, this method will work on stems that are woody.
 In other words, it’s worth a try on stems that are cut from perennials or shrubs that do not die down in the fall.
 Some examples are roses, dogwood, lilacs, etc.

-- A bit off the subject but I had a reader recommend a fertilizer called Jack’s.
+- A bit off the subject, but I had a reader recommend a fertilizer called Jack’s.
 It’s a 20-20-20 mixture and can be found at nurseries or by clicking HERE.
 She said it worked wonders on her hydrangea plants and that her blooms were spectacular.
-When it comes to blooming hydrangeas, I’m willing to try anything so I ordered a container.
-I’ll let you know what happens!
-UPDATE June 2018: I used Jack’s fertilizer around the middle of April on my hydrangeas.
-They are currently beautiful and full of buds.
-I’ll try to report back when they are in full bloom.

 - The blue striped pitcher: The pitcher was a Mother’s Day gift from my daughter and I love it!
 She got it a few years ago and unfortunately it is no longer available.
 You can check out my Amazon Shop for some similar options.

 If you are lucky enough to have hydrangeas blooming in your garden, I hope you cut a few and try out this method.
-If not, treat yourself to a bouquet the next time you are at the grocery.
+If not, treat yourself to fresh cut flowers the next time you are at the grocery.
 You definitely deserve it.

 Thank you for stopping by…see you soon.